bactingearljustine/Java-and-Bean_Website/README.md

 ### 5. “No such file or directory” Error

-❌ Issue:
-Directory not found when navigating
+❌ Problem: Directory not found when navigating

-🔍 Cause:
-Incorrect folder path or folder name
+🔍 Cause: Incorrect folder path or folder name

 ✅ Solution:
 ```bash